LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/Integrations.md

 ### Delete an integration
 If the automation is no longer using a particular integration, you might want to delete the integration.
 Before doing so, make sure there are no API interactions that reference the integration.

-Deleting an integration affects only the automation for which it's been added.
+Deleting an integration affects only the bot for which it's been added.

 **To delete an integration**

-1. In the automation, click **Integrations**.
+1. In the bot, click **Integrations**.
 2. In the left panel, move your mouse over the integration name, and click the <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis.png"> icon that appears.
 3. Click **Delete Integration**, and then click **Yes** in the confirmation dialog that appears.

 ### Display integration data in an interaction

-For information on how to take the data that's retrieved by an integration call and stored in custom data fields, and display it in an interaction, see [here](conversation-builder-conversation-builder-interactions.html#display-variables-in-interactions).
+For information on how to take the data that's retrieved by an integration call and stored in custom data fields, and display it in a bot interaction, see [here](conversation-builder-conversation-builder-interactions.html#display-variables-in-interactions).